miracleflame/VTMB-Unofficial-Patch-by-Wesp/vtmbup-readme.txt

 + Twenty-three props at warehouse and three in Asylum.
 + Sixteen props in Lotus Blossom and two in fishmarket.
 + Twenty-two props in Ocean House and eight in SM clinic.
-+ Twenty-four props at Grout's and nineteen at Giovanni's.
++ Twenty-five props at Grout's and nineteen at Giovanni's.
 + Thirteen props in Empire hotel and four in Venture Tower.
 + Twenty-four props in tattoo shop and seven props in Tsengs.
 + Two props at junkyard and three in Foxy Boxes and Chinatown.